Ian Veneracion: Personal life

-His father is renowned painter Roy Veneracion, while his mother is Susan López-Veneración.
+His father is renowned painter Roy Veneración, while his mother is Susan López.
 He grew up in Las Piñas but spent many of his childhood summers in Liloan, Cebu where his mother originally came from.
-He is of Spanish descent and is married to Pam (née Gallardo), an industrial engineer, with whom he has three children.
+He is of Spanish and Chinese descent on his maternal side, and is married to Pam Gallardo, an industrial engineer, with whom he has three children.
 Veneracion is an equipment engineer known to be an avid outdoorsman.
 He is a licensed private pilot, skydiver, paragliding pilot and scuba diver.
 He also engages in various outdoor activities such as trail riding, climbing, sailing and recreational fishing.
 Veneracion was a rider for the Shell-Yamaha motocross racing team between 2004 and 2006.